samebug/samebug-technical-documentation/integration/intellij-idea/update/index.md

 ![](https://samebug.io/static/images/docs/settings-plugins.png "Settings window can be opened with Ctrl+Alt+S")

 If you've disabled auto-update, you have to update Samebug manually.
 Open the Settings window by pressing `Ctrl`+`Alt`+`S`, select Plugins and type ‘samebug’ in the search box.
 If there is a new version, just click on the blue ‘Update’ button.
-Don’t forget that you have to restart the IDE to make the update take effect.
+Don’t forget that you have to restart the IDE for the update to take effect.

 ## Worst case: Manual install